Supporting Young Children's Reading Acquisition & Development

 About the facilitator:

-This workshop will be delivered by Dr Sarah McGeown, Moray House School of Education.
+This workshop will be delivered by Dr Sarah McGeown, Moray House School of Education and Sport.

 Sarah has worked extensively with school staff focusing on children’s literacy development and has considerable research experience in this area.
 She has published widely in leading international journals and is committed to sharing high quality research to inform classroom practices.
 For more details of her research, see: www.readresearch.education.ed.ac.uk